 When 250 people line up for autographs from former Red Sox pitcher Curt Schilling, baseballs are usually involved.
-But on Monday night, at a GameStop video game store in Bellingham, Schilling scrawled his name on dozens of copies of “Kingdoms of Amalur: Reckoning,’’ the first release from his video game company, 38 Studios LLC of Providence, R.I.
-The reception appeared to please Schilling.
-“I knew two years ago that we had something special,’’ he said.
+But on Monday night, at a GameStop video game store in Bellingham, Schilling instead scrawled his name on dozens of copies of Kingdoms of Amalur: Reckoning, the first release from his video game company, 38 Studios LLC of Providence.